 Innovative Leadership Significantly Impacts Worthington Industries Bottom Line by Facilitating Successful ERP Transition

 ‘One of the Most Admired Companies’ in its industry per Fortune magazine, Worthington Industries, founded in 1955, grew from humble beginnings to a multi-billion dollar metal processing company.
 Today, the firm employs 8,000 people in 67 facilities throughout 11 countries.
-The company’s success is credited to its customer-centered philosophy, based on the Golden Rule.
-This philosophy, in addition to an unwavering commitment to the customer, and one of the strongest employee/employer partnerships in American industry serve as the company’s foundation.
+The company credits its success to its customer-centered philosophy, based on the Golden Rule.
+This philosophy, in addition to an unwavering commitment to the customer and one of the most robust employee/employer partnerships in American industry, serves as the company’s foundation.

 Challenge and Vision

-The company had a vision of further improving the level of customer service, while using less working capital and inventory.
-In order to achieve this goal, every process that impacted supply chain management and inventory needed to be closely evaluated.
-Surfacing every issue that could be preventing the firm from providing better customer service—new processes could be identified and implemented.
+The company had a vision of further improving the level of customer service while using less working capital and inventory.
+To achieve this goal, the organization needed to evaluate every process that impacted supply chain management and inventory.
+It surfaced every issue that prevented the firm from providing better customer service—it identified and implemented new processes.

-The goal for the company was to improve its overall bottom line, by focusing on the following areas:
+The goal of the company was to improve its overall bottom line by focusing on the following areas:

 - Improving overall business processes